-Click on a red or green line segment to see a drone video of the corresponding section of the Casperkill Creek, flown north to south.
+Click on a red or green line segment to see a drone video of the corresponding section of the Casperkill Creek, flown north to south, or click here to see all 6 segments in succession.
 (Click on the yellow line segment to see a drone video of the Fonteyn Kill.)

 Prof. Joshua deLeeuw is teaching his cognitive science students about the mental processes outfielders use in order to move to the optimum position for catching a fly ball.
 He asked us to use the drone to capture this activity during a baseball practice session, so that he can create teaching materials for this lesson.

 The VSA organization Vassar Urban Enrichment asked us to create an aerial image of the entire main campus (i.e. not including the Vassar Farm, Townhouses, golf course, etc.) After a few tries with the ACS drone, we determined that the wifi signal it uses to communicate with its controller was insufficient for handling the distance we needed and the occasional obstacles in between.
 Drone pilot Chad Fust then used his own drone, which uses an RF signal, rather than wifi, and we were able to complete the project in two sections.
 The result is a merge (“orthomosaic”) of about 900 individual photos.